 This is a small step but it’s quite significant while starting.
 Just check the condition of your car and if it already has quite a good coat of wax remaining, then just a basic hand wash and waxing would be enough.
 However, if your car has been neglected over the course of time, then you may need to do the cleaning as well as polishing.

-Many a time, car owners tend to use household cleaning agents such as laundry detergent, hand wash or dish-wash detergent.
-One must remember that these are general cleaning agents and are not especially formulated for using on a car’s exterior.
-They may dry-off the car’s protective wax or can even affect the paint.
-So, always pick up products especially formulated for car wash such as a good quality car shampoo.
+Many a time, car owners tend to use household cleaning agents such as laundry detergent, hand wash, or dish-wash detergent.
+One must remember that these are general cleaning agents and are not specially formulated for hand car wash use.
+They may dry off the car’s protective wax with a car drying towel so you can even affect the paint.
+So, always pick up products specially formulated for car wash such as a good quality car shampoo.

 Just as the right washing products are necessary, similarly you need to pick up the right washing tools.
-It’s important to use tools which are gentle on the paint but they are effective at cleaning.
-Plunge sponge and mitts are one of the best cleaning tools for your car.
+It’s important to use tools that are gentle on the paint but they are effective at cleaning.
+Plunge sponges, car drying towels, and mitts are some of the best cleaning tools for your car.
 The natural fibers will prevent scratches but will still clean effectively.
 Alternatively, you can also use micro-chenille wash mitts which are also a good option for washing.
 They are made from polyester and polyamide and thus help in scrubbing without scratching/swirling.